JoshCheek/big_o_notation/big-o-notation.md

 and so it is the number of operations, relative to the number of inputs, which drives the time complexity.

+## Big O is an upper bound

+The actual time taken will vary, but Big O lets us discuss it in simple terms.
+Specifically, it says that as we get larger and larger input values, that the big o notation will be an upper bound.
+In other words, the time to perform the algorithm won't exceed the value predicted.

+This is useful because it allows us to quickly categorize the efficiency of algorithms.

 ## What does it look like, what does it mean?